boeckmann/asm6502/README.md

 if an *.ORG* directive is used.

 The listing also contains a list of global labels and variables, once sorted by address and once sorted by name.
-2-digit hex values in the symbol table indicate values of type byte.
-4-digit hex values are of type word.
+Two-digit hex values in the symbol table are of type byte.
+Four-digit hex values are of type word.

 Listing of the `helloc64.asm` file from the introduction: